 How to find Qatar QSuites award space

 Qatar Airways’ QSuites business class is widely considered to be one of the best business class products available worldwide.
 Seats can be configured to be either very private or with shared space as shown below.
-And service and food is reportedly first class quality.
-I haven’t personally had a chance to fly QSuites yet, but it’s high on my list!
-In fact, I recently booked QSuites to the Maldives for early next year using the techniques that you’ll find below.
+And service and food is near-first class quality.
+My wife and I flew QSuites in 2023 and loved it (see my review here).
+The good news is that award prices for flying QSuites are often very good.
+The bad news is that award seats can be very hard to find.
+That’s where this guide comes in…

-QSuite awards can be booked with points from AA, Alaska, British Airways, Cathay Pacific, Qatar, and more.
+QSuite awards can be booked with points from AA, Alaska, British Airways, JetBlue, Iberia, Qatar, and more.
 If you don’t have any of those miles, you’re still in luck if you have transferable points since most currencies offer transfers to one or more of these programs.

-Qatar offers QSuites on some flights to Doha from each of these North American airports (please let me know if I missed any): Atlanta (ATL), Boston (BOS), Chicago (ORD), Dallas (DFW), Houston (IAH), Los Angeles (LAX), Miami (MIA), Montreal (YUL), New York (JFK), Philadelphia (PHL), San Francisco (SFO), Seattle (SEA), Washington DC (IAD).
+Qatar offers QSuites on some flights to Doha from each of these North American airports: Atlanta (ATL), Boston (BOS), Chicago (ORD), Dallas (DFW), Houston (IAH), Los Angeles (LAX), Miami (MIA), Montreal (YUL), New York (JFK), Philadelphia (PHL), San Francisco (SFO), Seattle (SEA), Washington DC (IAD).
 From Doha, you could continue on to nearly anywhere in the world:

 Image courtesy of FlightConnections

-The trick is to first find QSuites award availability on the long-distance overseas flight and then expand out to find award space on connecting flights.
+The trick to finding QSuites awards is to 1) find nonstop flights to or from Qatar’s hub in Doha; 2) make sure the route really offers QSuites; and 3) look for connecting flights.
 For example, suppose you want to fly from Denver to the Maldives.
 In that case, you’ll want to first find award space from Qatar served airports in North America to Doha (Qatar’s hub).
 Once you’ve found transatlantic award space, you can then expand your search to try to build a single award that gets you all the way from your origin to your destination.
-Worst case, you may have to book separate positioning flights.
+Worst case, you may have to book separate positioning flights from Denver to the departing airport and/or from Doha to the Maldives.
+Once you’re all done with that, you’ll want to repeat the whole process in reverse to get home (assuming you want to fly QSuites in both directions).

 To find QSuites flights from North America to Doha, do the following: